lightningrodlabs/acorn-docs/about-acorn/updating-the-app.md

 ## Automatic Updates

-The Acorn app will automatically update if the Holochain versions remain compatible, which should be indicated by the major release number remaining the same.
+The Acorn app will automatically update if the Holochain versions remain compatible, which should be indicated by the minor release number remaining the same.

 ## Manual Updates